bodulic/CATS-rb/README.md

 - Relative completeness analysis: requires multiple (two or more) transcriptome assemblies
 - Annotation-based completenes analysis: requires one or more transcriptome assemblies and a reference gene annotation

 Completeness analysis introduces exon and transcript sets as units for assembly comparison, together denoted as element sets.
-Precisely, CATS-rb collapses overlapping exon and transcript genomic coordinates within a given assembly into non-redundant exon and transcript sets, respectively.
+Precisely, CATS-rb collapses overlapping exon and transcript genomic coordinates of a given assembly into non-redundant exon and transcript sets, respectively.
 Completeness of exon/transcript sets is compared between the analysed assemblies by constructing an undirected graph in which vertices represent exon/transcript sets and edges indicate overlaps between the corresponding sets of the compared assemblies.
 Overlapping exon/transcript sets are grouped into connected components, with the longest set designated as the group representative.

 Element set completeness is quantified by its relative length compared to the representative set.
 Relative exon and transcript scores for each transcriptome assembly are computed as the mean of exon and transcript set completeness.
 Alongside completeness scores, CATS-rb also provides an in-depth analysis of missing, common, and unique element sets.

 Additionally, CATS-rb can perform an annotation-based analysis using element sets derived from a GTF file.
 This workflow follows the same principles as relative completeness analysis, while grouping element sets based on overlaps with GTF sets.
 As such, GTF sets are considered the representative for each set group.
 Annotation-based exon and transcript scores are calculated analogously to relative exon and transcript scores, offering an absolute measure of assembly completeness.

 CATS-rb exon and transcript scores exhibit a strong correlation with transcriptome assembly quality.
-Furthermore, relative and annotation-based scores display a strong correlation among assemblies with varying quality, enabling precise assembly quality assessment without strictly requiring reference annotation.
+Furthermore, relative and annotation-based scores are strongly correlated when applied to assembly sets with varying quality, enabling precise assembly quality assessment without strictly requiring reference annotation.

 For detailed benchmarks and methodology, please refer to the CATS [preprint](test)